ravens/vagrant-libvirt-openstack/README.md

 We are using Openstack Rock test deployment configuration here : https://docs.openstack.org/project-deploy-guide/openstack-ansible/rocky/deploymenthost.html

-We introduced the following changes :
-- we have one virtual IP on the infra1 node in order to cope with some deployment bug at the deploy-infra.yml stage (i.e. if the VIP public/private are the same the deployment is simply not happening)

 To start the entire process :
 ```
 vagrant up